hiGiraffe/hiGiraffe.github.io/content/about.md

 Personal Introduction
 ---
 I am a 4th-year CS undergraduate student at <a href="https://scse.buaa.edu.cn/">Beihang University</a>.
 I am also an exchange student at <a href="https://www.um.edu.mo/">University of Macau</a>.
 I will be a first-year PhD student at <a href="https://www.um.edu.mo/">University of Macau</a> in August 2025, under the supervision of <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a>.

-Currently I am a research assistant advised by <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a> on LLM inference system optimization and efficient scheduling.
+Currently I am a research assistant in <a href="https://cds-macau.github.io/">CDS Lab</a>, advised by <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a> on LLM inference system optimization and efficient scheduling.
 Before that, I was advised by <a href="https://scse.buaa.edu.cn/info/1079/2724.htm">Prof. Zhongzhi Luan</a> on performance optimization and parallel computing.

 Research Interests
 ---